Public records: Uses of public records

 With the advent of the Internet and the information age, access to public records in the United States to anyone who wishes to view them has dramatically increased.
-Third parties such as the information broker industry make regular use of public records to compile readily accessible profiles on millions of people, and may make a profit from the service of recompiling and mining the data.
+Third parties such as the information broker industry make regular use of public records to compile readily accessible profiles on millions of people, and may make a profit from the service of compiling and mining the data.

 Public record data is used for multiple purposes, such as ensuring that child support payments are made as determined by the courts, assisting credit bureaus in keeping accurate data and helping to pay pension benefits to retirees.

 Abuse of public records requests

 U.S. election officials have reported an overwhelming increase in records requests since the 2020 election, primarily from election deniers attempting to disrupt the functioning of local and county election offices.
 Such requests tend to be unreasonably broad, repetitive, or based on misinformation, leading to what a Colorado official said amounts to "a denial-of-service attack on local government."
 Local election officials in Florida and Michigan have reported spending 25-70% of staff time in recent years on processing public records requests.
-In 2022, officials in Maricopa County, Arizona reported one request that required nearly half the election office’s staff to spend four days sorting and scanning 20,000 documents.
+In 2022, officials in Maricopa County, Arizona reported one request that required nearly half the election office's staff to spend four days sorting and scanning 20,000 documents.

 A review of recent state laws by the Center for Election Innovation & Research found at least 13 states that have sought to protect election staff from the abuse of FOIA requests in several ways, such as creating publicly accessible databases that do not require staff assistance and giving election staff the authority to deny unreasonable or clearly frivolous requests.